kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	#.
 Many software packages provide tools that help with an RSM study.
 If you would like to use R in your work, we highly recommend the ``rsm`` package in R.  You can read more about the package from `this article <http://www.jstatsoft.org/v32/i07>`_ in the Journal of Statistical Software (**32**, October 2009).

-**References**
+.. rubric:: References

-*	A good book on this topic is by Myers and Montgomery: "`Response Surface Methodology: Process and product optimization using designed experiments <http://en.wikipedia.org/wiki/Special:BookSources/0470174463#Canada>`_".
+*	A good book on response surface methods is by Myers and Montgomery: "`Response Surface Methodology: Process and product optimization using designed experiments <http://en.wikipedia.org/wiki/Special:BookSources/0470174463#Canada>`_".
 *	A review paper citing many examples of RSM in the chemical and engineering industries is by William Hill and William Hunter: "`A Review of Response Surface Methodology: A Literature Survey <http://www.jstor.org/stable/1266632>`_", *Technometrics*, **8**, 571-590 , 1966.
 *	An excellent overview with worked examples is given by Davies in Chapter 11 of the revised second edition of "`The design and analysis of industrial experiments <http://en.wikipedia.org/wiki/Special:BookSources/0582460530#Canada>`_"